The Type 2 Diabetes Guide to Bolus Insulin

 - When blood glucose levels are very high (greater than 16.6 mmol/L300 mg/dL).

 If a person with type 2 diabetes needs further assistance to manage their blood glucose levels and their A1C remains above target, a healthcare provider may prescribe bolus insulin to dose with meals or the largest meal with the greatest impact on blood glucose.

 How to Take Bolus Insulin

 Bolus insulin can be given via syringe, pen, inhalation, pod, pump and patch pump.

 When taking bolus insulin, you will need to calculate how much to dose according to either your meal size, the number of carbs in your meal, or how much you need to correct high blood sugars.
 For information on how to inject insulin, specifically, check out our guide here.

 The disadvantages and risks of this type of insulin are that you’d have to take injections more frequently and possibly in public or social settings.
-Considering the stigma associated with insulin and Type 2 diabetes, this can make it difficult to stick to an insulin regimen.
-However, it is important to remember that there is no shame in needing insulin to manage Type 2 diabetes; it is necessary medication to ensure you live a healthy life.
-If this is an issue for you, you may want to consider wearing an insulin pump or pod therapy.
+Considering the stigma associated with insulin and type 2 diabetes, this can make it difficult to stick to an insulin regimen.
+However, it is important to remember that there is no shame in needing insulin to manage type 2 diabetes; it is necessary medication to ensure you live a healthy life.
+If this is an issue for you, you may want to consider wearing an insulin pump, patch, or pod therapy.

 Other disadvantages include making calculations before meals or correcting for high blood sugar.
 However, there are bolus calculators that make this easy.
 Finally, the major medical risk of taking insulin is the increased risk of hypoglycemia (low blood sugar).
 Learn about hypoglycemia and how to prevent and treat it if it occurs.